Google Workspace : Collaboration + productivity apps

 All this is well presented and generally easy-to-use.
 If you run into trouble, detailed web help and video tutorials are only a click or two away, with the offer of “free unlimited 24/7 telephone and email support” that should help make any newbie comfortable.

 Sage also has a more basic offering called Accounting Start.
-This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for start-ups as well as small businesses.
+This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts and could be enough for start-ups as well as small businesses.

 Got both a team and multiple projects to manage?
 Asana helps you work out who should be doing what at any given moment, maximizing the chances of everything coming together on deadline (though you do need a certain amount of talent and hard work from your staff as well, of course).